aws-samples/serverless-patterns/rabbitmq-lambda-tf/README.md

-# RabbitMQ to AWS Lambda
+# Amazon MQ for RabbitMQ to AWS Lambda

 This pattern deploys a Lambda function, a RabbitMQ queue and the IAM permissions required to run the application.
 RabbitMQ invokes the Lambda function when new messages are available.